Jeiwan/uniswapv3-book/src/milestone_3/liquidity-calculation.md

 It turns out, we also need to follow this logic when calculating liquidity:
 1. if we're calculating liquidity for a range that's above the current price, we use the $\Delta x$ version on the formula;
-1. when calculation liquidity for a range that's below the current price, we use the $\Delta y$ one;
+1. when calculating liquidity for a range that's below the current price, we use the $\Delta y$ one;
 1. when a price range includes the current price, we calculate **both** and pick the smaller of them.

 > Again, we discussed these ideas in [Liquidity Amount Calculation](https://uniswapv3book.com/docs/milestone_1/calculating-liquidity/#liquidity-amount-calculation).

 Let's implement this logic now.

-When current price is below the lower bound of a price range:
+When the current price is below the lower bound of a price range:
 ```solidity
 function getLiquidityForAmounts(
     uint160 sqrtPriceX96,